dessygil/dessygil/README.md

 </a>

 ## Some Fun Things About Me
-- I started practicing Brazilian Jiu Jitsu in the summer of 2022
+- I started practicing Brazilian Jiu-Jitsu in the summer of 2022
 - I have a love for organic chemistry
 - I'm proud of my year-long Duo Lingo streak